Removal of Atmospheric Tower Deposits

 Dissolve Heavy Organics

 Equally important, the tower must be decontaminated before humans can safely enter.
-To start, add both FQE H2S Scavenger and FQE LEL-V into the tower together, as they are designed to work at the same time.
+To start, add both FQE H2S Scavenger and FQE LEL-Vapor into the tower together, as they are designed to work at the same time.
 Accordingly, FQE H2S Scavenger will neutralize the dangerous levels of hydrogen sulfide.
-And, FQE LEL-V will decontaminate and degas the tower.
+And, FQE LEL-Vapor will decontaminate and degas the tower.